 Also, the people who take Ginseng has suffered substantially fewer colds.

 Several studies conducted on Ginseng has shown that it reduces the risk of getting cold and flu in older adults.

-Also, in another research, it was revealed that consumption of ginseng extract has lowered the risk of getting influenza and colds.
+Also, in another research, it was revealed that consumption of ginseng extract had lowered the risk of getting influenza and colds.

-In dry environments, influenza thrives and spreads very easily.
+In dry environments, influenza thrives and spreads very quickly.
 So, if you create more humidity in your room, then it will reduce the exposure of flu-causing-virus.

-Moreover, humidity is also effective in reducing the nasal inflammation and thus making it easier to breathe.
+Moreover, humidity is also useful in reducing the nasal inflammation and thus making it easier to breathe.

 You can also add an essential oil like eucalyptus oil to the humidifier to be more effective.